 Collaborative day-to-day management

 Aboriginal involvement in day-to-day management varies from park to park.
-The Aboriginal community works collaboratively with NPWS and OEH to protect, manage and conserve the natural and cultural values of a park.
+The Aboriginal community works collaboratively with National Parks and Wildlife Service and the department to protect, manage and conserve the natural and cultural values of a park.

 Involvement in the day-to-day management of a park occurs through:

-- collaborative projects within the park between NPWS and Aboriginal organisations
+- collaborative projects within the park between National Parks and Wildlife Service and Aboriginal organisations

-- participation of Aboriginal community members in NPWS projects and programs
+- participation of Aboriginal community members in our projects and programs

 - Aboriginal organisations undertaking contract works in the park

-- Aboriginal communities using the park for cultural camps and other cultural activities (e.g. NAIDOC week).
+- Aboriginal communities using the park for cultural camps and other cultural activities (for example, NAIDOC week).

 Steps to take to achieve a joint management partnership